 Chrono Trigger is a timeless RPG that follows the adventures of Chrono and his companions through time to save the world from an impending catastrophe.
 Players embark on a journey of time travel, epic battles, and memorable characters.
 The objective is to prevent the rise of an ancient evil and alter the course of history.

-Chrono Trigger captivated players with its innovative battle system, multiple endings, and rich and intricately woven narrative.
-Its beautiful visuals, captivating musical score, and the ability to influence the story through player choices made it a standout RPG and a beloved title in the SNES library.
+Its innovative battle system, multiple endings, and rich and intricately woven narrative won over RPG fans in a big way.
+The beautiful visuals, captivating musical score, and the ability to influence the story through player choices made it a beloved title in the SNES library.

 3. Super Metroid